zuozhenggh/learning-library/data-management-library/autonomous-database/autonomous-data-warehouse/LabGuide5.md

  You may **Save** this project if you need.
 At this point with very few steps, you now have something that can further bring your data to life and you can begin to make some data-driven decisions.
 As you share this with others, more people will want to gain access to and benefit from the data.
 To enable this, the Autonomous Data Warehouse is easy to use, fast, elastic, and will be able to quickly scale to meet your growing data and user base.

-## Part 5: Create a Another Project with Multiple Canvases in Oracle Data Visualization Desktop
+## Part 5: Create Another Project with Multiple Canvases in Oracle Analytics Desktop

 ### **Step 7: Create a New Data Visualization project**

 In this part of the lab, we will create 3 basic interactive canvases within a single project.
 You will see how easy and powerful you can gain insights and visualize your data in just a few clicks.
-This lab is not intended to be an exhaustive view of all Oracle Data Visualization capabilities.
+This lab is not intended to be an exhaustive view of all Oracle Analytics Desktop capabilities.

 While this will provide specific instructions to replicate the intended visualizations, don’t feel that you must be constrained.
 Try other visualization types and layouts.
 Modify filters and colors as you like.
 If you run into trouble you can always undo the previous step with Ctrl-Z or the back arrow at the top right of the screen.